MicrosoftDocs/edge-developer/microsoft-edge/web-platform/deprecating-ie-support.md

 ## Update the IE compatibility list

 The IE compatibility list is an XML file on [microsoft.com][MicrosoftOfficialHome].
 The list is regularly updated in response to user's and website developers requests to have websites added or removed.
-Updates to the list are automatically downloaded on user's machine.
+Updates to the list are automatically downloaded to user machines.

 Email the following information to [ietoedge@microsoft.com][MailtoMicrosoftIetoedge] for your website to be added or removed from the IE compatibility list.